techn0man1ac/SoftReobasArduino/README.md

 - If program send "m" - presed button "All fans max";
 - "s" - presed button "Stop all fans";
--  "r" - presed button "Reset";
+-  "r" - presed button "Reset".

 CPU recognized its and do some magic - easy peasy, lemon squeeze ;)